HardworkingSlacker/thronefall-tower-upgrade-customizer/README.md

 # Thronefall Tower Upgrade Customizer
 ## About

-This is a fan project and not guaranteed to be stable
+This is a fan project and not guaranteed to be stable.

 Use it at your own discretion.